 Wellbeing for Students

 The journey between childhood and becoming an adult isn’t always easy.
 There are lots of new things to think about and make choices around.
-Sometimes talking to your friends is not always helpful because they may not have experienced or found answers to these issues themselves.
 Here are some useful resources to help you navigate some of the of the major areas that you and your friends may experience.

 External Website Resources